DhruviGaur30/Langchain-AIChatbot-groq-llama3/README.md

 ## 🚀 Features

-- ⚡️ Powered by [Mistral 7B Instruct](https://huggingface.co/mistralai/Mistral-7B-Instruct-v0.3) via HuggingFace
+- ⚡ Powered by [Llama 3 on Groq](https://console.groq.com/) via OpenAI-compatible endpoint
 - 🧠 Prompt engineering using LangChain's `ChatPromptTemplate`
-- 🎨 Fully customized futuristic UI with CSS animations
+- 🎨 Fully customized futuristic UI with CSS animations and glowing themes
-- 📚 Chat history with sidebar navigation
+- 📚 Chat history with sidebar preview
-- 🧪 API Key protection using `.env`
+- 🔒 API key protection using `.env` file
-- 🛠 Developed in **Python** and deployed with **Streamlit**
+- 🛠 Developed in **Python** and deployed using **Streamlit**

 ---